dandange8005/CU-Xerte-Themes/Projects/SVEM-student-voice-enhancement-model/svem-self-assessment/PROJECT-STATUS.md

 ### Current Limitations:
 1. Data stored in browser localStorage only (not server-side)
-2. No data export/import functionality yet
+2. No data import functionality (export available, import pending)
 3. No multi-user or authentication system
-4. Data can be lost if localStorage is cleared
+4. Data can be lost if localStorage is cleared (mitigated by JSON export)
 5. No offline functionality beyond basic HTML
+6. Requires Chart.js CDN connection for summary page visualization

 ### Browser Compatibility:
 - Requires modern browser with localStorage support